-- i.
-Have completed one (1) academic semester at an accredited post-secondary institution with a minimum of nine (9) credits passed in a single semester to be eligible to participate in the subsequent semester.
-In the event that the student athlete is registered in any combination of full year and half year courses in September to December semester where they are trying to regain academic eligibility to participate in the January to April semester, the student-athlete must be registered full-time (one (1) semester course and two (2) full year courses or two semester courses and one full year course) to be eligible to participate in the January to April semester. - ii.
-Have not participated at a postsecondary institution in the twelve (12) months immediately prior to the date of current registration.
-Please note that this reinstatement clause can be used by any student-athlete only once during their five (5) years of athletic eligibility. - Interpretation: A student-athlete who did not participate for 12 months following being declared academically ineligible (regardless of enrolment or non-enrolment status) may begin participation following the 12 months (to be used only once during the student-athletes five years of athletic eligibility).
+- b) Have not participated at a postsecondary institution in the twelve (12) months immediately prior to the date of current registration.
+NOTE: this reinstatement clause can be used by any student athlete only once during their five (5) years of athletic eligibility. - a.
+Interpretation a student athlete who did not participate for 12 months following being declared academically ineligible (regardless of enrolment or non-enrolment status) may begin participation following the 12 months (to be used only once during the student athlete's five years of athletic eligibility).